nengnengli/bit1029public.github.io/research.md

 _Key people: ..._

-People make compositional generalizations in language, thought, and action.
-Once a person learns how to "photobomb" she immediately understands how to "photobomb twice" or "photobomb vigorously."
+<p style="text-align:justify;">People make compositional generalizations in language, thought, and action.
+Once a person learns how to "photobomb" she immediately understands how to "photobomb twice" or "photobomb vigorously." </p>

 - <a href="https://cims.nyu.edu/~brenden/papers/2003.05161.pdf">Ruis, L., Andreas, J., Baroni, M. Bouchacourt, D., and Lake, B. M. (2020).
 A Benchmark for Systematic Generalization in Grounded Language Understanding</a>.
 Preprint available on <em>arXiv:2003.05161.</em>